ciscodocs/ltrent-2008-clemea25/docs/lab1b_route_traffic_acl.md

     **Removing** the **ACL policy** ensures that no unintended traffic steering or service chaining configurations remain active, which could interfere with subsequent lab tasks.
 Once the ACL policy is successfully removed and confirmed, you can confidently move forward to the next lab.
 This step is critical to maintain a clean and controlled environment for the upcoming configurations and scenarios.
+    !!! note
+        ONLY **remove service-chain ACL configuration** and **platform console serial** command remain in the CLI-Add on configuration.